 Basdaku is a place (barangay) located in Moalboal, Cebu.
-It caters a kilometer long stretch of white sand beach, turquoise blue waters, and other saltwater wonders.
+It caters a kilometre long stretch of white sand beach, turquoise blue waters, and other saltwater wonders.
 It is also known as Basdaku Beach Resort.
-Alternative to its relative beach, the Panagsama White Beach, Basdaku Beach Resort is more popular for locals, and not quite much known for foreign tourists.
+An alternative to its relative beach, the Panagsama White Beach, Basdaku Beach Resort is more popular for locals, and not quite much known for foreign tourists.
 The beach is very much available to the public.
 With an entrance fee of just 5 pesos each, you may enjoy the long stretch of white-sand at its finest.

 Tent Pitching, Accommodations, and Comfort Room

 Tents are readily available in stores and accommodation setters in the area.
 As for us, we brought our own tent to reduce cost.
 The pitching of a tent is FREE!
 You won’t have to pay for anything if you bring one!
 If in case you don’t have one, worry no more as there are many establishments and homestays waiting for adventurers like you.
 Price differs per room and accommodation type.